apsalverda/ebird-hotspot-menu-bar-python/README.md

 The output is nicely formatted to include total species count, total count for today, total count prior to today, and checklist timestamps.

-### Creating a menu bar item
+### macOS menu bar

-This script's output can easily be linked to a macOS menu bar item using [Platypus](https://sveinbjorn.org/platypus).
+This script's output can easily be linked to a macOS menu bar icon using [Platypus](https://sveinbjorn.org/platypus).

 I'm planning to post detailed instructions for creating the menu bar item.
 For the time being, feel free to reach out if you need help creating it.